-Nowadays, the following negotiation is rather a show: The bride price is still being paid but the families agree on it beforehands and some families decide to give the money to the couple later on, as a financial basis for their married life.
-As you can imagine, it can cause quite some trouble between bride and groom if her family decides to keep the money...
+Nowadays, the following negotiation is rather a show.
+The bride price is still being paid but the families agree on it beforehands and some families decide to give the money to the couple later on, This can count as a financial basis for their married life.
+As you can imagine, it can cause quite some trouble between bride and groom if her family decides to keep the money!
 But some time ago, it could happen that no agreement was found and then the wedding would be cancelled right there.
-When the agreement was announced, Job was allowed to call for Dew and walk her into the room: Time for changing rings.
+When the agreement was announced, Job was allowed to call for Dew and walk her into the room!
+That was the time for changing rings.

 What followed then, was the part that touched us most deeply.
-We showed our respect for our parents, close relatives and families’ friends by offering them a gift and they expressed their wishes for us and gave us a gift back.
+We showed our respect for our parents, close relatives and families’ friends.
+We offered them a gift and they expressed their wishes for us and gave us a gift back.
 This was followed by a ritual when they poured blessed water over our hands and gave us advice.
-That can only be done by people who are older than the bride and the groom because we believe that they have gone through life already and are able to give helpful advice.
+That can only be done by people who are older than the bride and the groom.
+This is because we believe that they have gone through life already and are able to give helpful advice.
 That meant a lot to us.

 This morning ceremony was of spiritual importance for you and it took you half a day already.
 Despite that, why did you still decide to hold an additional, independent wedding ceremony at the evening reception?

 Dew: We wanted to have a very personal and emotional part in our wedding day at a point where everybody was present.
-And: My mother is Buddhist, but my father is Catholic.
+My mother is Buddhist, but my father is Catholic.
 I am the eldest daughter and it was hard for him to let me go anyways.
 He even refused his admission when Job first proposed to me!
-I had to make use of all my marketing skills in the following months to finally convince my parents that Job was a responsible, intelligent and successful man and the right one for me...
-After all that, I knew that it would mean a lot to my father to walk me down the aisle during the evening wedding ceremony, as he knows that ceremonial part from Church and we did that also in his honor.
+I had to make use of all my marketing skills in the following months to finally convince my parents that Job was a responsible, intelligent and successful man and the right one for me!
+After all that, I knew that it would mean a lot to my father to walk me down the aisle during the evening wedding ceremony.
+He knows that ceremonial part from Church.
+Consequently and we did that also in his honor.